dangazineu/tako/docs/designs/exec-workflow-engine.md

 ### 4.2.
 Secrets Management

 To enhance security and align with best practices, the `tako.yml` file will not store secrets directly.
 Instead, it will define which secrets are required by a workflow.
-These secrets must be provided as environment variables during the `tako exec` run.
+These secrets must be provided as environment variables to the `tako exec` process.

+**Important**: Secret values are **never** interpolated directly into the `tako.yml` file or any logs.
+The templating engine does not have access to secret values.

 ```yaml
 workflows: